 Second step – Start to step over

 Now it is time to begin to teach the horse to step over by crossing the legs, in order to be able to begin the lateral movements.
 Nuno does this by walking on a 15 to 20 metre circle whilst giving the horse an inside bend.
 Notice that now you have to change your position slightly alongside the hand in which you hold the lunging rope.
-If you are on a circle to the left you hold the rope in the left hand, the whip in the right hand and are turned a little bit more towards the horse.
-With the bend you shall look for that your horse starts to put his inside hind leg a little bit more in and under his belly i.e he is no longer tracking.
-Nuno points out that a common misconception is that it is better if the horse comes in a faster, more forward walk, but, suppleness and correct muscle development does not come from speed, they instead come from slowly lifting, angling and putting down the hoof well under the belly.
+If you are on a circle to the left you hold the rope in the left hand, the whip in the right hand.
+You are turned a little bit more towards the horse.
+With the bend you look for when your horse starts to put his inside hind leg a little bit more in and under his belly.
+Meaning, he is no longer tracking.
+Nuno points out that a common misconception is that it is better if the horse comes in a faster, more forward walk.
+But, suppleness and correct muscle development does not come from speed, they instead come from slowly lifting, angling and putting down the hoof well under the belly.
 Keep the horse in a slow walk, yet with impulsion, don’t let him rush.

 Look at your horse’s back and loin muscles to observe that they are working correctly.
 The more confirmed your horse becomes in this work the more you can ask him to step in with his inside hind leg.
 The more established he is the more you can change your position, facing both towards the horse and towards his hindquarters, positioned closer to his head or closer towards his hindquarters.
 Nuno points out that it is very important to think about how your body language and position influences the horse, his impulsion and bend.